Take Fast Action to Address Time-Critical Alarms

 Messages originating from patient care systems already in place:

 Systems such as lab results, radiology results, and patient vitals can be directly linked to your staff’s devices for fast updates.
-Doctors no longer need to call down to the lab requesting results, lab techs no longer need to play phone tag with doctors, and overall patient care is improved by speeding up these communications.
+Doctors and nurses no longer need to call down to the lab requesting results, lab techs no longer need to play phone tag trying to find the responsible caregiver to receive critical results, and overall patient care is improved by speeding up these communications.
 Spok is an active participant in the efforts of Integrating the Healthcare Enterprise (IHE) to standardize these systems for ease of implementation.
 Spok views this organization as the future of hospital system integration and even holds a seat on the IHE standards board.

 Enabling Security and Ease of Administration